Arturr-H/The-art-of-cooperation/Readme.md

 ## Why?

 I'd like to improve my websocket skills and would like to practice writing backend.
+I'd also like to learn new technologies (frontend, and databses).

+## How?

+I'm using rust as my backend languge - my crate `responder` to handle http-requests and my previous repo `projects-accounts` for account managing.
+I've not decided database and frontend libraries yet, however I'd like to try something which is out of my comfort zone to learn something new.
+I've touched on redis before, and might use it for this project.
+I've also heard a lot of positive reviews about `Svelte` and `Svelte kit`, so I might take a look at them. `HTMX` looks promising, howvever I don't like the way rendering is occured server-side